damienjburks/terraform-aws-secure-static-site/README.md

 ## Authors

-Created and maintained by Damien Burks.
+Created and maintained by [Your Name].